 Escalation management across multiple channels

-With Modern Care, you can put together complaints coming from different channels and set up a common escalation policy.
+With Sprinklr Service, you can put together complaints coming from different channels and set up a common escalation policy.
 That way, every complaint follows a similar escalation path.

 Guided workflows to fulfill your SLAs